How Cookie Pop-ups and Screen Readers Work Together

 Making digital content accessible for screen reader users, promotes digital inclusion for everyone & expands your audience.

-This suddenly appearing a cookie consent dialogue pop-up needs your quick attention.
-They are annoying for most people, but soon quickly solved by clicking a mouse to either accept or alter your preferences.
+“Let us know you agree to advertising cookies”.
+We’re all familiar with these sort of messages popping up and blocking content when we’re visiting a new website.
+They are annoying for most people, but are quickly solved by clicking a mouse to either accept or alter your preferences.

-Ella explained, "I can tell something isn't right because my usual keyboard commands to navigate the page content aren't working as normal, but my screen reader doesn't tell me why?"
+A website user with a visual impairment, Ella, explained to us: "I can tell something isn't right because my usual keyboard commands to navigate the page content aren't working as normal, but my screen reader doesn't tell me why."

 Here, the cookie dialog is visually present and blocking page interaction.
 With a lack of proper coding attributes, the cookie modal remains invisible to Ella’s screen reader.